sarah-mclaughlin/docs/docs/props.md

 ---
 `Props is shorthand for properties.
 Props are how components talk to each other. `

 It is possible to customize components with different properties when they are created and these are called __Props__.
-This enables the creation of the same component with different propertiesreusing it for different ends.
+This enables the creation of the same component with different properties reusing it for different ends.

 If you’re not at all familiar with __React__ you should know that __Props__ flow from a parent component downwards to it's children.